bmhm/forbidden-apis-wiki/MavenUsage.md

 The possible `<bundledSignatures>` can be found on a [separate page](BundledSignatures).
 You can also give your own signatures in separate files from your project directory.

 Since version 1.2 the goal was renamed to "check" and "testCheck" (to check the test classes) was added.
-Since version 2.0, the plugin runs by default in the `validate` lifecycle phase.
+Since version 2.0, the plugin runs by default in the `verify` lifecycle phase.
 Of course, you can assign any other phase, like the previous `process-classes` / `process-test-classes`.

 The detailed documentation (based on nightly snapshots) can be found here: http://jenkins.thetaphi.de/job/Forbidden-APIs/javadoc/